Hierarchical Generative Adversarial Imitation Learning with Mid-level Input Generation for Autonomous Driving on Urban Environments: Conclusion

 This work has demonstrated the usefulness of mid-level BEV input for realistic navigation scenarios, but also that this input representation can be learned concomitantly with the agent's policy training.
-Thus, the BEV generation is learned with the same data distribution used to train the agent's policy.
-In future work, we are interested in: adding dynamic obstacles such as pedestrians and other vehicles, as well as traffic lights and other weather conditions; and in testing the generalization of the policy to new cities.
+Thus, the BEV generation is learned with the same data distribution used to train the agent's policy, \diff{i.e., the expert dataset and the data generated by the agent}.
+In future work, we are interested in extending the method making the policy generalize \diffa{to other weather conditions and} \diff{other new cities; and sim2real experiments}. \diffa{Also, we would like to investigate more closely the rarer situations that lead to infractions, proposing a more refined architecture to handle these difficult cases, as well as improve the quality of the expert.}